krishaamer/green-filter-research/research/literature/sustainability.md

 Fossil Fuels and Energy

-There’s evidence from several countries suggesting moving to renewal energy brings benefits:
+There’s evidence from several countries suggesting moving to renewal energy brings environmental benefits:

 -   Amin et al. (2022) suggests “removing fossil fuel subsidies and intra-sectoral electricity price distortions coupled with carbon taxes provides the highest benefits” for both the economy and the environment in Bangladesh.